localjo/quotable-wp/readme.txt

 == Changelog ==

 = 1.0.6 =
-* Update code formatting and style to match WordPress standards = 1.0.2 =
+* Update code formatting and style to match WordPress standards.
+* Remove underlines, shadows and borders from Twitter icon at the end of blockquotes.
+= 1.0.2 =
 * Fetch Twitter script via https
 = 1.0.1 =